ethanwongca/WongPong/README.md

 # WongPong
-A fun game, I made for a friend.
+Pong but with a twist!
+Using Java, I created this game for a friend, from an everchanging ball colour to light and dark mode, the fun never ends!